Kalrir/DynaSea/README.md

 # DynaSea
-A Dynamis Scanner GUI for Ashita v4 for use on the HorizonXI Private Server.
+A Dynamis Zone Search GUI for Ashita v4 for use on the HorizonXI Private Server.

 <img width="412" height="416" alt="image" src="https://github.com/user-attachments/assets/39a4e820-3af1-48e8-84c0-fcb1151ed809" />